mfs409/jetlag/src/package_mobile/package_mobile.md

 # Packaging A JetLag Game For Mobile Devices

-This tutorial shows how to use Capacitor to package a game so that it can be installed as an app on a mobile device.
+This chapter shows how to use Capacitor to package a game so that it can be installed as an app on a mobile device.
 It also discusses games with vertical (portrait) orientation.